- 1. Requirements Management

 Each requirement should appear only once in the SRS.
 It’s easy to generate inconsistencies by changing only one instance of a duplicated requirement.
 Consider cross-referencing subsequent instances back to the original statement instead of duplicating the requirement.
 A table of contents and an index will make the SRS easier to modify.
 Storing requirements in a database or a commercial requirements management solution makes them into reusable objects.

 A traceable requirement can be linked backwards to its origin and forward to the design elements and source code that implement it and to the test cases that verify the implementation as correct.
-Traceable requirements are uniquely labeled with persistent identifiers.
+Traceable requirements are uniquely labeled with persistent unique identifiers.
 They are written in a structured, fine-grained way as opposed to crafting long narrative paragraphs.
 Avoid lumping multiple requirements together into a single statement; the individual requirements might trace to different design and code elements.

 How Do You Know If Your Requirements and SRS Exhibit These Attributes?